 2. Go on a Patriotic Picnic

 For a simple but sweet Labor Day celebration, grab a few of your close friends and family, and pack up a nice picnic to take along for a day in the park.
-Red, white, and blue plates, napkins, bowls, and a matching blanket give your picnic an all-American vibe that's perfect for the occasion, and simple treats like chips in star-spangled paper cones and summer berry hand pies give you something to nibble on all afternoon long.
+Red, white, and blue plates, napkins, bowls, and an ice-dyed blanket give your picnic an all-American vibe that's perfect for the occasion, and simple treats like chips in star-spangled paper cones and summer berry hand pies give you something to nibble on all afternoon long.

 3. Make Summer Mementos